PoliticalGraveyard.com

 Fultz, John — of Salem, Washington County, Ind.
 Republican.
 Delegate to Republican National Convention from Indiana, 2008.
 Still living as of 2008.

-FULVIO: See also Arthur Fulvio Croce
+FULVIO: See also Arturo Fulvio Croce

 Fulwider, B. F. — of Platte, Charles Mix County, S.Dak.
 Member of South Dakota state senate 8th District, 1893-94.
 Burial location unknown.

 Fulwiler, R. A. — of Staunton, Va.
 Republican.
-Delegate to Republican National Convention from Virginia, 1904 (alternate), 1912, 1916, 1928, 1932.
+Delegate to Republican National Convention from Virginia, 1904 (alternate), 1912, 1916, 1920 (member, Credentials Committee), 1928, 1932.
 Burial location unknown.

-FULWOOD: See also Robert Fulwood Ligon — Robert Fulwood Ligon, Jr.
+FULWOOD: See also Robert Fulwood Ligon — Robert Fulwood Ligon Jr.

 Fulwood, Dwan — of Hawthorne, Los Angeles County, Calif.
 Candidate for mayor of Hawthorne, Calif., 1997.
 Still living as of 1997.